Ricardo Salinas Pliego: Anonymous group and Grupo Salinas

 Following the decision of Salinas, the internet group Anonymous "attacked" the official website of Grupo Salinas on 1 May 2012, posting on Twitter that they wanted the presidential debate and not the football game.
 The official webpage—www.gruposalinas.com—was not available for some time.

 TV Azteca accepts to air debate

 On 3 May 2012, the IFE acknowledged that TV Azteca decided to air the presidential debate on XHTVM-TV, commonly referred to as Proyecto 40.
 On his defense, Salinas said on 4 May 2012 that the "majority of the population is not interested in the presidential debate."
 He claimed that only 15% of the population is interested in the debate, while 54% of them claim they are not interested at all.
 If the statistics were different, he said, then he would have adjusted his strategy.
 Salinas then said that his business "understands well" the preferences of the population and takes decisions accordingly.

+COVID-19 pandemic

+During the COVID-19 pandemic, Salinas Pliego (previously an economic ally of President Andrés Manuel López Obrador) repeatedly called the public to ignore official social distancing and quarantine measures, expressing concerns that the economy and freedom should not be tampered with.
+He ordered his tens of thousands of employees at his several companies to remain working normally, the private schools he owns remained open, and via his TV channel, TV Azteca, the businessman disseminated opposition to government health measures to the population at large.